 Exercise is good for you.
 It’s good for your body, your mind and your soul.
 Taking up exercise is also good for your family, your co-workers, your significant other, your dog, your cat, that jerk who cut you off in traffic, the person who cut you in line at the bank, it’s good for your self-esteem and confidence, it’s good for your energy levels and can help squash food cravings.

 There are a million reasons why you should start exercising, so as an adult, no matter if you love it or hate it, you should probably do it.
-Even if you think exercise is the spawn of Satan, if you value yourself at all, you’ll start treating exercise like a necessity regardless of how you feel about it.
+Even if you think exercise is the devil, if you value yourself at all, you’ll start treating exercise like a necessity regardless of how you feel about it.

 Easier said than done, right?
 I feel you.
 So in this article I’m going to talk about the top four excuses people use for not exercising and how we can squash them asap.